 With the agility to modify our rehearsal process and concert presentation according to changing circumstances, the Toronto Mozart Choir offers an uninterrupted opportunity for singers to make great music and belong to a dedicated and passionate community of musicians and volunteers who believe now is the time to support the arts and encourage artistic expression.

-Applications for the Fall session are now open.
+Applications are now open.
 We accept new applicants even if the rehearsals have started.

 Audition Video: We ask the applicants to submit a video of two contrasting works (two different languages preferred).
 A cappella performances are acceptable given the current need for physical distancing.
 The total time should not exceed 5 minutes.